[DISCLOSURE: Cards from our partners are mentioned below.]

 The AEO Credit Card vs. the AEO Visa Credit Card

 Let’s be frank: the AEO Visa Credit Card definitely represents the better deal.
-You can earn extra Extra Savings points: one for every $100 spent anywhere Visa is accepted — which, as you’ve probably guessed, means you can use the card anywhere Visa is accepted, not just AEO and Aerie.
+You can earn Extra Savings points: five points for every $1 spent anywhere Visa is accepted, not just AEO and Aerie.
 Having said that, your credit could play a role here, too, since a good credit score generally entitles you to the better products on the market and a bad credit score just might not cut it when it comes to a card that can be used anywhere.
 Let’s review the major terms and conditions of each card.
 (For full details, please read the card agreements.)

 AEO Credit Card

 The Perks: Cardholders get 15 points for every dollar speant at AEO or Aerie.
 2,500 points equals a $10 rewards.
 They also get a 20% birthday coupon and invites to six exclusive savings events each year.